Fraud Blocker

 If a person knowingly and openly commits an act of domestic violence, they should be held accountable for their actions.
 However, every circumstance is different and requires its own investigation.
 The repercussions of a domestic violence accusation or conviction can be life-altering, particularly if the circumstances of the case are unfounded or false.

-At Doug Edwards Law, we know the risks you face and how important it is that you are represented by someone with knowledge and experience.
+At Edwards Law, we know the risks you face and how important it is that you are represented by someone with knowledge and experience.
 Domestic violence cases can be confusing and intricate, and they often come with the added challenge of protective orders and understanding the laws that accompany them.
 Your case will bring up many questions, but we have the answers.

-Domestic Violence
+Defining Domestic Violence in Asheville, NC

-North Carolina law defines domestic violence as violent acts committed by one individual against another with whom they share a personal relationship.
+North Carolina law defines domestic violence as violent crime acts committed by one individual against another with whom they share a personal relationship.
 Victims in such incidents can file protective orders (restraining orders) against the accused.

 The law defines personal relationships in several ways, including: